SoftwareAG/adabas-rest-webapp/README.md

 Inside the `Database administration` menu entry the corresponding list of Adabas databases can be viewed.
 It is possible to administrate and monitor various operation on the database.
 Dependent on the online state some actions are invisible.

+**Please keep in mind, that shutdown and delete operations and modifications are done on Adabas databases!!!!!**

 ![Database list](image/databases_list.png)

 The start and stop of the Adabas databases is initiated in background.
 Please have a look into the Adabas nucleus log to see the current state.
 The Adabas databases have a number of tasks which are displayed using the corresponding menues.

 Various different monitor tasks are updated periodically.
 Start and stop operations are called directly.

-**Please keep in mind, that delete operations and modifications are done on Adabas databases!!!!!**

 #### Monitoring